Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Proposed Task and Solutions

-To our knowledge, we are the first to propose the task of bilingual terminology extraction based on comparable corpus in e-commerce, independent on any parallel sentences.
-We present the definition of our task and our proposed solution in the following.
+To our knowledge, we are the first to propose the task of e-commercial bilingual terminology extraction based on comparable corpus, independent on any parallel sentences.
+The definition of our proposed task and the solutions we proposed will be presented in the following.